gprakosa/duit-terbang/README.md

 Ever felt like your money just... flies away?

 **Duit Terbang** is a free tool to catch your flying money directly from your iPhone.
-From Indonesia, for anyone who needs it. 🇮🇩
+From Indonesia, for anyone who needs it 🇮🇩.

 ## Overview